-Training on assistive software and assistive hardware is available through the DPRC to students and employees with disabilities.
-Students and employees must first meet with a DPRC staff member before being referred for the training.
+Training on assistive technology is available through the DPRC to students and employees with disabilities.
+Students and employees should first meet with a DPRC staff member in order to be referred for the training.
 The type and amount of training provided is determined on a case-by-case basis.

 Support for the Campus

-Campus units with Assistive Technology in their area may request consultation and ancillary technical support by the DPRC.
-Staff members in the DPRC work with the campus community on an ongoing basis to develop and implement additional computer access wherever needed.
-DPRC staff also work with representatives from Information Technology Services (ITS), Academic Technology, and University Communications to develop access standards for web design and electronic instructional delivery.
+Campus units with assistive technology in their area may request consultation and support from the DPRC.
+Staff members in the DPRC work with the campus community on an ongoing basis to develop and implement additional assistive technology access wherever needed.

 Technical Access Standards